VidhyaVarshanyJS/Beneish-Pass/README.md

-# FAStreamlit
-Quality of Financial Statements using Beneish Model
+# Quality of Financial Statements using Beneish Model